19 Different Types of Penguins Explained

 The water flows from the Antarctic to South America.
 The Humboldt penguin has a medium-sized body.
 The penguins range in size from 56 to 70 cm and weigh 5.9kg.

 They look so much like the Magellanic penguin.
-But, while the Magellanic penguin has two white bands of feathers around its neck, the Humboldt penguin has just one white band on the neck.
+But, while the Magellanic penguin has two white bands of feathers around its neck, the Humboldt penguin has just one white band on its neck.

 The Humboldt penguin can be found on the western coast of South America, on the shores of Chile and Peru.
 They are also sometimes seen further north in Ecuador and Columbia.

 The conservation status of the penguin is listed as vulnerable by IUCN.
-Their diet consists of pelagic fish, Atlantic saury, Araucanian herring, silver-sided weed fish, and anchovies.
+Their diet includes pelagic fish, Atlantic saury, Araucanian herring, silver-sided weed fish, and anchovies.
 Another characteristic of these birds is that they are sensitive to human presence.

 7. White Flippered Penguin